 During the pandemic many Americans chose not to go to college, but high schoolers did

 During the pandemic, lots of Americans chose not to go to college, but one group did - high schoolers.
-NPR's Elissa Nadworny takes us to Birmingham, Ala., for this report.
+Many more are now taking college classes before they even graduate.
+That is good for the students and colleges.
+NPR's Elissa Nadworny has more from Birmingham, Ala.

 NOVEMBER BOHLER: You want to stop and talk and, like, communicate, but you got to catch the bus before it leaves.